History of Buganda

 The history of Buganda is that of the Buganda kingdom of the Baganda people, the largest of the traditional kingdoms in present-day Uganda.
+Muwawa refers to the pre-kingdom territory before Kabaka Kintu unified the clans, leading to the formation of the Kingdom of Buganda, which is the modern-day name for the region and its people.

 Pre-colonial and colonial Buganda

+It is very likely that the Buganda state is much more ancient than has previously been thought.
+Buganda began as a small principality in the north of Lake Victoria in what is now Busiro County.

-Originally a vassal state of Bunyoro, Buganda grew rapidly in power in the eighteenth and nineteenth century becoming the dominant kingdom in the region.
+Buganda grew rapidly in power in the eighteenth and nineteenth century becoming the dominant kingdom in the region.
 Buganda started to expand in the 1840s, and used fleets of war canoes to establish "a kind of imperial supremacy" over Lake Victoria and the surrounding regions.
 Subjugating weaker peoples for cheap labor, Buganda grew into a powerful "embryonic empire".
 The first direct contact with Europeans was established in 1862, when British explorers John Hanning Speke and Captain Sir Richard Francis Burton entered Buganda and according to their reports, the kingdom was highly organized.

 Muteesa I of Buganda, who had been visited by explorers, like John Hanning Speke, James Augustus Grant and Henry Morton Stanley, invited the Church Missionary Society to Buganda.
 One of the missionaries from the Church Missionary Society was Alexander Murdoch Mackay.
 Muteesa I never converted to any religion, despite numerous attempts.
 In 1884, Muteesa died and his son Mwanga II took over.
 Most of what is known about Muteesa comes from primary sources from various Kiganda researchers and some foreign explorers, notably John Hanning Speke, and the Church Missionary Society.
 Mwanga was overthrown numerous times, but was reinstated.
 Mwanga signed a treaty with Captain Lord Lugard in 1892, giving Buganda the status of protectorate under the authority of the British East Africa Company.
 The British saw this territory as a prized possession.